- Quick Questions, Quick Answers

 If your balances don’t match, you’ll stay right there in your register clearing and adding transactions as needed.
 YNAB will keep you up-to-date in a blue status bar right at the top.

-If you went rogue and started just budgeting two months out, your Available to Budget in the current month wouldn’t change.
+If you went rogue and started just assigning money two months out, your Available to Budget in the current month wouldn’t change.
 Not good.

 We fixed that.
 We’ve removed the binary choice of when income would be available.
-When you deposit it, it’s To be Budgeted.
+When you deposit it, it’s Ready to Assign.
 In any month.
-So now, money budgeted in a future month affects what you have to budget now, and is labeled at the top of your budget as “Budgeted in Future.”
+So now, money assigned in a future month affects what you have to assign now, and is labeled at the top of your budget as Ready to Assign.

-Keep in mind that once you budget into the future, the last month where you have activity is where your most up-to-date numbers are.
-If you budget $1000 in the next month, but then keep budgeting in this month, those dollars will come first out of your “Budgeted in Future” amount, not from your current month’s To be Budgeted.
-If you budget more in the current month than you had budgeted in the future all together, then you’ll see the current month’s To be Budgeted go red.
+Keep in mind that once you assign money into the future, the furthest month where you’ve assigned dollars is where your most up-to-date numbers are.
+If you assign $1,000 in the next month, but then keep assigning in this month, those dollars will come first out of your Assigned in the Future amount, not from your current month’s Ready to Assign.
+If you assign more in the current month than you had assigned in the future all together, then you’ll see the current month’s Ready to Assign go red.

 Credit Cards Get Their Own Section…